(A) This rule describes the responsibilities of the administrative agency.

 (2) Process an intercounty transfer (ICT) if the individual has changed residence from one county to another.
 Both the county of original residence and the county of new residence have responsibilities in the ICT process.
 The ICT process shall be followed whether the individual reporting a change of residence is an applicant or is currently in receipt of medical assistance benefits.

-(a) The CDJFS receiving report of a move shall determine whether the move is a change of residence or a temporary absence from the home.
+(a) The county department of job and family services (CDJFS) receiving report of a move shall determine whether the move is a change of residence or a temporary absence from the home.
 If the move is a temporary absence from the home, the county in which the individual is physically located shall provide necessary medical and transportation services.

 (b) The CDJFS receiving report of a change of residence shall: